 What is Amazon Flywheel?

-Amazon’s flywheel is a marketing strategy designed to take advantage of customer experience to drive more traffic to the platform and third-party sellers.
+Amazon flywheel is a marketing strategy designed to take advantage of customer experience to drive more traffic to the platform and third-party sellers.
 The concept behind this strategy is that a flywheel requires considerable effort at the beginning, and once the wheel starts spinning, it continues to gain momentum and rotate faster over time effortlessly.

 For instance, the flywheel effect is equivalent to the snowball effect.
 When you push a snowball down a hill, it progressively gets faster and faster until it reaches the bottom of the hill.
-Amazon’s flywheel is similar in that it requires initial effort to get started.
+The flywheel strategy is similar in that it requires initial effort to get started.
 Still, once it’s in motion, it can generate significant momentum.

-Amazon’s flywheel has been incredibly successful in driving growth for the company.
+Amazon flywheel has been incredibly successful in driving growth for the company.
 By providing a world-class customer experience, Amazon has been able to attract more and more customers, which in turn has helped Amazon become the go-to platform for online shopping.
 Thanks to the flywheel effect, Amazon continues to grow at a fantastic rate, and there are no signs of this slowing down anytime soon.

 How Does Amazon Flywheel Work?

-Amazon’s flywheel is a customer feedback loop that is integral to the company’s success.
+The flywheel is a customer feedback loop that is integral to the company’s success.
 The flywheel consists of Amazon Prime, Amazon Web Services, and Amazon marketplace.

 The Prime is an exclusive membership that offers Prime customers free shipping and access to online streaming services